54754N4/Esoteric/ReadMe.md

 JavaTranspiler transpiler = new JavaTranspiler();
 System.out.println(transpiler.transpile(optimised));
 ```

 Which prints the following [Java code](https://pastebin.com/fq2dmfyn)

 #### JSFuck Deobfuscation

 Let's suppose we want to deobfuscate the following "Hello World" `JSFuck` code [here](https://pastebin.com/55t5TeQn)

-Then we can deobfuscate it as such:
+We can deobfuscate it as such:

 ```java
 Lexer<JSFuck> lexer = new Lexer<>(stream, JSFuck.class);